Poltergeist (1982 film): Plot

 The entrance to the other dimension is in the children's bedroom closet and exits through the living room ceiling.
 Diane, secured by a rope, passes through the portal, guided by another rope previously threaded through both portals.
 Diane retrieves Carol Anne, and they drop through the ceiling to the living room floor, covered in ectoplasm.
-As they recover from the ordeal, Tangina proclaims the house is "clean."
+As they recover from the ordeal, Tangina proclaims the house is "clean".

 Shortly after, the Freeling family have nearly finished packing to move out of the house.
-Before the family is to leave, Steven goes to his office while Dana is on a date, leaving Diane at home with Robbie and Carol Anne.
-The "Beast" ambushes Diane and the children, aiming for a second kidnapping attempt.
-The unseen force drives Diane to the backyard in the pouring rain, where she stumbles into the flooded swimming pool excavation.
-Skeletal corpses and coffins float up around her in the muddy hole.
-Diane crawls out and rushes back into the house.
-She rescues the children, and they escape to the outside as more coffins and bodies erupt from the ground.
+Before the family is to leave, Steven heads to his office while Dana is on a date, leaving Diane at home with Robbie and Carol Anne.
+Subsequently, "the Beast" violently attacks Diane and the children, apparently with the intent of dragging them into its dimension.
+While running through the backyard in an attempt to get help, Diane stumbles into a flooded swimming pool excavation.
+As skeletal corpses float up around her in the muddy hole, Diane crawls out and rushes back into the house.
+She rescues the children, and they narrowly escape outside as more bodies erupt from the ground.

-Steven, accompanied by Teague, his boss, arrives home to the mayhem and realizes that only the gravestones were relocated; the development was built over the abandoned bodies.
+Accompanied by Teague, Steven arrives back home to the mayhem and discovers that only the gravestones were moved; the development was built over the now unmarked graves.
 The Freelings jump into their car and collect Dana just as she returns home.
-They flee Cuesta Verde as the house implodes into the portal while Teague and stunned neighbors look on.
-The family checks into their room at a motel, where Steven promptly rips out the TV and shoves it outside.
+They flee Cuesta Verde as the house implodes into a portal while Teague and stunned neighbors look on.
+The family checks into a room at a Holiday Inn, where Steven promptly removes the TV.